uber-go/gopatch/README.md

 >
 > Check [Identifiers vs expressions vs statements].

-  [Identifiers vs expressions vs statements]: #identifiers-vs-expressions-vs-statements
+  [Identifiers vs expressions vs statements]: docs/Appendix.md#identifiers-vs-expressions-vs-statements

 Metavariables are matched in the `-` section and if referenced in the `+` section, the matched contents are reproduced.